MahmutCanMavi/Missing-Values-XAI/README.md

   - [x] Make features filterable by pre- and suffix (Michael)
   - [x] Groups: add, remove, bulk add features, change group name, add, remove.
 Color coding of groups (David)
   - [x] Backend: cluster features by missing value pattern. make tsne plot (on a jupyter notebook) (Yan, Talu)

+- [x] Week 12.05.2022
+  - [x] Bonus: add a new detail view with colored squares to explore the data in full, for each feature or patient
+  - [x] prepare imputation code

 - [ ] Week 19.05.2022
   - [ ] connect clustering with frontend as group suggestions & tsne plot